corrode/corrode.github.io/content/blog/hardening-rust/index.md

 This distinction becomes especially important in long-running systems (servers, workers, async runtimes,...).
 A panic in a request-handling thread might only abort that one request, while the rest of the service remains available.
-Whether this is acceptable depends on the invariants of the system.
-If a panic indicates a violated assumption confined to a small scope, such as a request, letting the process continue may be reasonable, but if it indicates a global invariant violation, it can be outright dangerous to continue execution.
+Whether this is acceptable depends on the system's invariants.
+If a panic indicates a violated assumption confined to a small scope, like a single request, letting the process continue may be reasonable.
+But if it signals a global invariant violation, continuing execution can be outright dangerous.

 The key insight is that panic behavior is **part of your system's failure model**.
 Treating all panics as equivalent hides important distinctions and leads to fragile assumptions.